TabibitoQZP/LiteChainRL/README.md

 [TinyZero](https://github.com/Jiayi-Pan/TinyZero)

 The task is simple.
 However, there is a high risk for LLM to calculate a mathematical expression incorrectly.
 Therefore, the best idea is to give it a "calculator".
 In other worlds, the LLM need to use the "calculator" as a tool to implement complex tasks.

+Training on 1024 samples takes about 13 hours with 2 H20 GPUs.
+One H20 for vLLM rollout generation and one H20 for training.
+More GPUs will accelerate the training process.